 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-H.B.
+Passing the House, H.B.
 1342 seeks to allow licensed microbreweries to sell cider produced by a domestic winery for on-premises or off-premises consumption.

-Senate Bill 273 permits licensed brewers and resident brewers to conduct non-intoxicating beer sampling and growler sales for off-premises consumption.
+Passing both legislative chambers, Senate Bill 273 permits licensed brewers and resident brewers to conduct non-intoxicating beer sampling and growler sales for off-premises consumption.
 Additionally, the brewpub bonding requirements are removed.